 The District's Title I Parental Involvement Policy is established in compliance with the No Child Left Behind Act.
-The District has a parental involvement policy applicable to parents of all children is not replaced by this Title I Parental Involvement Policy and shall continue to be applicable to all parents, including parents participating in Title I programs.
+The District has a parental involvement policy applicable to parents of all children.
+The parental involvement policy applicable to parents of all children is not replaced by this Title I Parental Involvement Policy and shall continue to be applicable to all parents, including parents participating in Title I programs.